When you’re just starting out on the guitar, you spend most of your practicing time learning new things.

 Beginner guitar students usually don’t hit the strings with enough strength.

-Intermediate students start hitting the string the notes with enough strength but advanced guitar players go a step further.
+Intermediate students start hitting the string with enough strength, but advanced guitar players go a step further.

 What, in music theory terminology would be described as piano and forte.

 As a first step to developing this ability, we’re going to play the scale given above but picking it differently.

 Play the above scale, using the same picking directions, but hitting each note as strongly as possible applying equal strength to each note.

 Make sure you don’t hit any unwanted strings.
 If you can’t help hitting unwanted strings, reduce the strength you’re applying.